kuroji-fusky/pacopanda-drawing-stats/README.md

 **Paco Panda Drawing Stats** is a data visualization project that collects drawings from a furry artist and illustrator Paco Panda.

-Made simply out of curiousity - it has standalone libraries for both JavaScript and Python including its own REST and GraphQL APIs.
+Made simply out of curiousity - it also has standalone libraries for both JavaScript and Python including its own REST and GraphQL APIs, and utilizes Redis as the main and in-memory database for its speed and persistency.

 ## Project structure

 > **Note**
-> This project is a **monorepo**; so it has nested directories to isolate Python and
+> This project is a **monorepo**; it has nested directories to isolate Python and
 > Node.js codebases separately.

 - `.github` - For GitHub automation stuff for updating npm packages, update drawing